 Maverick Riding was born as Austin Lessons and Tutoring, LLC, almost five years ago.
-When MacCoy founded AL&T, she used principles founded in Community-Based Management Theory to run and operate this very humble business.
+When Joan Marie MacCoy, owner, founded AL&T, she used principles founded in Community-Based Management Theory to run and operate this very humble business that has made strong efforts to be present in the local community.
 Coming from North Carolina, MacCoy didn’t have any idea what the local community needed, or what problems they sought to solve.
 Rather than forming a company that offered specific services and creating marketing campaigns to convince the public why said services would be useful, she established four fundamental services that all relied on good communication and strong education principles.
 As a strong proponent of integrated learning, whenever and wherever possible, MacCoy overlapped these services.

 In it’s beginning, AL&T served the public by offering Special Needs Habilitation Technician Services, Core Subject Tutoring, Horseback Riding Lessons on the Trail and Foreign Language Immersion.
 In one example of cross-over, MacCoy spent a semester training a struggling Spanish-speaking kindergartner who was resisting interacting with her English-speaking peers and teachers.
 MacCoy used the vehicle of riding, and a laid-back atmosphere of nature and the trail to casually make English learning fun.
 In another instance, a non-verbal spectrum child was brought to MacCoy for riding lessons outside of the arena, with sensory trails as only nature can provide.
 The horses have been used to teach Spanish, Chinese, English.
 They’ve helped provide an incentive for struggling students.
 They have stood strong while thousands of riders have enjoyed getting a taste of what real riding is all about– no monotonous circles in an arena on a tired horse and no dead-head follow-along un-spirited trail pony.